ansible/community-docs/integration_tests_quick_start_guide.rst

   mkdir -p tests/integration/targets/abstract_service_info/tasks
   mkdir -p tests/integration/targets/abstract_service_info/meta

-Add all subdirectories needed.
+Add all of the needed subdirectories.
 For example, if you are going to use defaults and files, add the ``defaults`` and ``files`` directories, and so on.
 The approach is the same as when you are creating a role.

-5. To make the ``setup_abstract_service`` target running before the module's target, add the following lines to the ``tests/integration/targets/abstract_service_info/meta/main.yml`` file.
+5. To make the ``setup_abstract_service`` target run before the module's target, add the following lines to the ``tests/integration/targets/abstract_service_info/meta/main.yml`` file.

 .. code:: yaml